plasmo-dev/Plasmo.jl/docs/src/documentation/distributed.md

 Plasmo.jl's distributed implementation is built on the `RemoteOptiGraph` data object.
 This object includes a `worker` field, which is the remote worker on which the actual `OptiGraph` is stored.
 The `graph` field is a length 1 `DArray` (a distributed array).
 The `DArray` is a light "wrapper" of sorts that stores the actual `OptiGraph` on the remote worker. `RemoteOptiGraph`s can also be nested in other `RemoteOptiGraphs` just as `OptiGraph`s can be, so there are also fields called `parent_graph` and `subgraphs`.
 Finally, there are fields `optiedges`, `element_data`, `obj_data`, `label`, and `ext`.

 Several reference types and objects have been defined for working with the distributed implementation.
 The `RemoteOptiGraph` object "lives on the main worker and is essentially a wrapper and pointer to an `OptiGraph` on the remote worker.
 Nodes, edges, and variables from the `OptiGraph` on the remote worker can be referenced on the main worker via the structs `RemoteNodeRef`, `RemoteEdgeRef`, and `RemoteVariableRef`.
 Each of these objects belongs to the `RemoteOptiGraph` but includes information that points to the objects on the remote worker.
 In this way, the functions for working with Plasmo.jl's `OptiGraph` object have been extended for working with these remote reference objects.
 For instance, calling `@optinode` and passing a `RemoteOptiGraph` object will add the node to the `OptiGraph` on the remote worker and return a `RemoteNodeRef` to the main worker that represents the actual node added on the remote worker.
 Similarly, passing a `RemoteNodeRef` to the `@variable` constructs variables on the remote worker's `OptiGraph` but returns `RemoteVariableRef` objects on the main worker.
-Examples of many of these functions are included in the Quickstart
+Examples of many of these functions are included in the [Distributed OptiGraph QuickStart](@ref).

 The other important data structure is the `RemoteOptiEdge`.
 This object captures constraints between multiple `RemoteOptiGraph`s.
 Since `RemoteOptiGraph`s can capture nested structures, constraints between these structures are stored on the `RemoteOptiEdge`.
 These constraints are stored directly on the `RemoteOptiGraph` object.
 In this way, the `RmeoteOptiEdge` structure is different than the `RemoteEdgeRef`, since the latter represents an edges contained in the `OptiGraph` object stored on the remote worker.